kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(i\) Inform local authorities of each designated hazard areas near the launch site associated with a launch vehicle's planned trajectory and any planned impacts of launch vehicle components and debris as defined by the flight safety analysis required by subpart C of this part;

-\(ii\) Provide any hazard area information prepared as required by §417.225 or §417.235 to the local United States Coast Guard or equivalent local authority for issuance of the notices to mariners;
+\(ii\) Provide any hazard area information prepared as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.225   Debris risk analysis.|§417.225]] or §417.235 to the local United States Coast Guard or equivalent local authority for issuance of the notices to mariners;

-\(iii\) Provide hazard area information prepared as required by §417.223 or §417.233 for each aircraft hazard area within a flight corridor to the FAA Air Traffic Control (ATC) office or equivalent local authority having jurisdiction over the airspace through which the launch will take place for the issuance of notices to airmen;
+\(iii\) Provide hazard area information prepared as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.223   Flight hazard area analysis.|§417.223]] or [[Volume 4/C Licensing/0417 Launch safety.md#§417.233   Analysis for an unguided suborbital launch vehicle flown with a wind weighting safety system.|§417.233]] for each aircraft hazard area within a flight corridor to the FAA Air Traffic Control (ATC) office or equivalent local authority having jurisdiction over the airspace through which the launch will take place for the issuance of notices to airmen;

 \(iv\) Communicate with the local Coast Guard and the FAA ATC office or equivalent local authorities, either directly or through any launch site operator, to ensure that notices to airmen and mariners are issued and in effect at the time of flight; and